 Africa is home to many scenic landscapes: the Sahara, the Nile, the Pyramids of Giza, the Victoria Falls, the Savannah, and so on.
-For those more interested in urban settings, African countries also host a number of stunning, burgeoning metropolis like Cape Town in South Africa and Lagos in Nigeria.
+For those more interested in urban settings, African countries also host a number of stunning, burgeoning cities like Cape Town in South Africa and Lagos in Nigeria.
 You may be captured by sunrises and sunsets, or by a bright skyline touched by the moon.
-Find a photograph that livens up the room and shows the place of your dreams.
+Find a photograph that livens up the interior design of the room and shows the place of your dreams.

-Accessories are another great option for African home décor.
-For centuries, the many different tribes of Africa were known worldwide for their sophisticated, hand-made and expertly-crafted tool and accessories made of stone, wood, brass, bronze, silver, and gold.
-From musical instruments to knives and jewelry, there are many African wall décor options.
+Accessories are another great option for modern African home decor.
+For centuries, the many different tribes of Africa were known worldwide for their sophisticated, handmade and expertly-crafted tools, accessories, and furniture made of stone, wood, brass, bronze, silver, and gold.
+From musical instruments to knives and jewelry, there are many African wall decor options.

 High-quality wall decals have many benefits: they are self-adherent, removable, and look like stencils.
 You can design your own or buy a pre-made design.
 You can have a decal displaying words, images, a combination of both, graphic patterns… anything you can imagine!
 The safer bet with decals is placing them against a white (or very light) wall, but you can certainly have them over your brighter accent walls.
 Just make sure that the design comes across visually as you wish.
 Test it out before sticking the decal to your wall.